Integrate Speakeasy with Bump.sh

 Prerequisites

-First, navigate to the Speakeasy Dashboard (opens in a new tab) and open the API Registry tab.
-Once there, open the *-with-code-samples entry for the desired API.
+Navigate to the Speakeasy Dashboard (opens in a new tab) and open the API Registry tab.
+Open the *-with-code-samples entry for the API.

-NOTE: If this entry is not labeled with Combined Spec, ensure that the API has an Automatic Code Sample URL configured.
+NOTE: If the entry is not labeled Combined Spec, ensure that the API has an automatic code sample URL configured.

 From the registry entry’s page, copy the provided public URL.

-Pick whether you want to deploy via GitHub Actions or CLI, and copy the appropriate example which will include the Doc ID and the API token for you.
+Select whether you want to deploy via GitHub Actions or CLI, and copy the appropriate example, which will include the Doc ID and the API token for you.

-If you’re just starting out, let’s start with the CLI.
-Open your terminal and run the following command:
+If you’re new to Bump.sh, start with the CLI.
+Open a terminal and run the following command:

 npm install -g bump-cli